US Independence (from 1765 to 1777)

 The buyer was the television producer Norman Lear supported by Internet entrepreneur David Hayden.
 Lear is not a collector.
 He immediately organized the Declaration of Independence Road Trip, a non-profit organization committed for displaying this historic document to as many people as possible through tours from city to city.

-The Dunlap broadside is the first printed version of the Declaration of Independence.
+The Dunlap Broadside is the first printed edition of the Declaration of Independence, produced by Philadelphia printer John Dunlap, the official printer to the Continental Congress.

 July 5-6, 1776 Hancock Letter to Georgia